SimonTheLeg/konf-go/Readme.md

 go install github.com/simontheleg/konf-go@latest
 ```

-Aferwards, add the following to your `.zshrc` and restart your shell or re-source the `.zshrc` afterwards:
+Afterwards, add the following to your `.zshrc` / `.bashrc` and restart your shell or re-source this file:

 ```zsh
 # mandatory konf settings.
 This will install a shell wrapper called "konf" for you to use.